CES (trade show): 2008

 The 2008 exhibition was from January 7 to 10, 2008, in Las Vegas with 141,150 attendees.
 Bill Gates gave the keynote speech, in which he formally announced his retirement from his day-to-day duties at Microsoft.
-Along with the announcement, he presented a lengthy comedy skit on what his last day with Microsoft would be like, complete with cameos from celebrities including Jay-Z, Steven Spielberg, Barack Obama, Hillary Clinton and many others.
+Along with the announcement, he presented a lengthy comedy skit on what his last day with Microsoft would be like, complete with cameos from celebrities, to film directors, to politicians including Jay-Z, Steven Spielberg, Barack Obama, Hillary Clinton and many others.

-Panasonic attracted much attention by releasing a 150" Plasma TV, as well as a 50" TV as thin as 0.46 in.
-(11.6 mm).
+Panasonic attracted much attention by releasing a 150" Plasma TV as well as a 50" TV as thin as 0.46 inches (11.6 mm).

 2009

 The 2009 exhibition, held January 7–10, 2009, returned to the previous Thursday–Sunday schedule, and attracted 113,085 attendees.
 Among more than 2,700 exhibiting companies were approximately 300 first-time exhibitors.

-Several highlights include organic light-emitting diode (OLED) televisions, the Palm Pre, Mattel MindFlex Game, pico projectors, the Marvell SheevaPlug plug computer, and 3D projectors.
+Several highlights included organic light-emitting diode (OLED) televisions, the Palm Pre, Mattel MindFlex Game, pico projectors, the Marvell SheevaPlug plug computer, and 3D projectors.

-The Minoru 3D Webcam, a USB webcam that is billed as the world's first stereoscopic 3D consumer stereo webcam won the "Fans Favorite" award.
+The Minoru 3D Webcam, a USB webcam that was billed as the world's first stereoscopic 3D consumer stereo webcam won the "Fans Favorite" award.
 Dell introduced its Dell Adamo subnotebook.

 The game show Jeopardy! filmed one episode from the celebrity series and the 2009 Tournament of Champions on a new set at the Sony booth.
 The set was moved to their main studio at Sony Pictures Studios in Culver City, California, starting with the show's 26th season through the 29th season.

-CES 2009 suffered 22 percent or more attendance drop, which was attributed to the global financial crisis.
+CES 2009 suffered an attendance drop of at least 22%, which was attributed to the Great Recession.

 2010s

 2010

 The 2010 exhibition was held January 7–10, 2010, and attracted more than 120,000 attendees.

 Highlights include the Intel Infoscape, which is run on the Intel Core i7 processor.
-One computer ran two 7 ft screens, displaying 576 cubes hooked up to 20,000 info sources, including 20 live video feeds.
+One computer ran two 7 ft screens, displaying 576 cubes hooked up to 20,000 information sources, including 20 live video feeds.
 Visitors would touch one of the cubes, and an infobox displaying that content would come forward.
 One journalist explained, "The graphics on the giant screens were a tons of fun to move around with their uncanny quickness and smooth motion, and the whole thing felt super responsive, Giving us a peek into the future, it seemed a lot like that computer screen in the movie Minority Report.
 It was the most spectacular demo we saw at CES 2010."
-Equally impressive, Parrot presented the 1st prototype of Parrot AR.Drone, a remote-controlled flying toy which streams video via WiFi to an iPhone.
+Equally impressive, Parrot presented the first prototype of Parrot AR.Drone, a remote-controlled flying toy which streams video via WiFi to an iPhone.

 Sustainable Planet grew by 40% in 2010.